 Students choose French, Latin or Spanish during their time in the Middle School.
 These world-language courses emphasize reading, writing, speaking and listening, as well as the study of history and culture.

 In the spirit of exploration, we incorporate a multitude of choices into the Middle School schedule.
 Students choose band, chorus or strings—all yearlong courses—or STEAM, an umbrella for design exploration, for one semester and programming/robotics for one semester.
 Seventh and eighth-grade elective offerings expand to include yearlong studio art and debate for one semester, which is offered in addition to and not instead of an arts elective or STEAM.

 Our Discovery program provides every student the opportunity to excel in co-curricular activities that enrich their core academic skills.
 Discovery courses equip students with the tools they need to take creative risks, ask questions, think critically and communicate effectively.
 Our custom-crafted curricula inspire young minds to push beyond their comfort zones as they become global citizens.
-Based on grade level, students rotate quarterly through classes such as art, digital studio, drama, study strategies, computer and Holocaust studies.
+Based on grade level, students rotate quarterly through classes such as art, digital studio, drama, study strategies, computer, engaged citizenship and Holocaust & Civil Rights studies.